 Po-Ting received his BS degree in Biomedical Science in 2010.
 He obtained his MS degree from National Taiwan University, Graduate Institute of Microbiology in 2012.
 During his master’s degree, his research was focused on understanding the maturation of Epstein-Barr virus (EBV).
 He and his colleagues discovered that ESCRT machinery, a cellular process involved in cytoplasmic membrane scission, is required for the maturation of EBV, it was the first report demonstrated that DNA virus is able to recruit cellular machinery to nuclear membrane for viral nucleocapsid egress.
 In 2014, he entered the PhD Program in Virology at Harvard Medical School, where he shifts his research interest to HIV.
 After rotating in several labs, he decided to join the Barouch Lab in the spring of 2016, and start working on understanding the nature of SIV reservoirs and developing assays for quantifying replication-competent viruses to inform therapeutic strategies for HIV eradication.

 Erica is currently a Research Laboratory Manager in Dan Barouch’s lab.
 She received a Ph.D. in Immunology from University of Sao Paulo, Brazil studying the use and limitations of peripheral tolerance in experimental model of asthma.
-In Dan Barouch’s group, she is responsible for the implementation of the quality system and the day to day operation of the GCLP laboratory in accordance with that quality system.
-LinkedIn / ResearchGate - firstname.lastname@example.org
+In Dan Barouch’s group, she is responsible for the day to day operation of the GCLP laboratory.
+LinkedIn / ResearchGate - email@example.com

 Faye Stephens, Division Manager